mitsuba-renderer/mitsuba3/docs/src/inverse_rendering/diff_render.rst

 Please make the following three changes to the ``cbox.xml`` file:

-1. ``ldsampler`` must be replaced by ``independent`` (``ldsampler`` has not yet been ported to Mitsuba 2)
+1. ``ldsampler`` must be replaced by ``independent`` (``ldsampler`` has not yet been ported to Mitsuba 2).
+Note that the sample count specified here will be overriden in the optimization script below.

 2. The integrator at the top should be defined as follows: